anderkve/FYS3150/book/using_git/setting_up_git_and_a_GitHub_repo.md

-## Adding a Github token
+## Adding a GitHub token

-A Github token is a replacement of passwords to give you as a user access to perform action on your Github repositories from your computer.
+A GitHub token is a replacement of passwords to give you as a user access to perform action on your GitHub repositories from your computer.

 Disclaimer: Note that this is not a secure option, as the token will be saved in clear text.
 But it's nevertheless the simplest option.